gmc-code/PC-algorithms/docs/matplotlib/matplotlib_box_plot.rst

 | The `size` parameter specifies the number of random numbers to generate from the gamma distribution.

 | The `np.random.normal` function generates random numbers from a normal distribution.
 The mean and standard deviation of the normal distribution are specified using the `loc` and `scale` arguments, respectively.
-| The `loc` paarmeter specifies the mean of the normal distribution.
+| The `loc` parameter specifies the mean of the normal distribution.
-| The `scale` paarmeter specifies the standard deviation of the normal distribution.
+| The `scale` parameter specifies the standard deviation of the normal distribution.
 | The `size` argument specifies the number of random numbers to generate from the normal distribution.

 Version 1 of code
 ------------------

-| This version is simple to read, but can be simplifed to reduce repetitive code.
+| This version is simple to read, but can be simplified to reduce repetitive code.

 .. literalinclude:: files/box_plots_compared.py
     :linenos: